← Back to all companies

 Government Safety Report

 US AI Safety Institute; UK AI Safety Institute; US Senate (testimony).
 Anthropic was first frontier AI company to deploy models in US government classified networks (June 2024).
-Dario Amodei testified before US Senate.🔗
+Dario Amodei testified before US Senate.
+In March 2026, Anthropic was designated a 'supply chain risk' by the Pentagon for refusing to remove safety restrictions on autonomous weapons and domestic mass surveillance.🔗

 Third-Party Audits